-- Assessments are based on a combination of class and whole course tasks with tests where relevant. - Assessment policies for all years are published on the school's website. - Upcoming assessment tasks including a copy of the task can be found on the compass calendar. - In Years 10, 11 & 12 assessment schedules are issued in line with the NSW Educational Standards Authority (NESA) requirements.
+- Assessments are based on a combination of class and whole course tasks with tests where relevant. - Upcoming assessment tasks including a copy of the task can be found on the compass calendar. - In Years 10, 11 & 12 assessment schedules are issued in line with the NSW Educational Standards Authority (NESA) requirements.
 It is essential that students and parents are familiar with these schedules.